Doesn't seem familiar? Jump to the "Ultra" help about calculating grades.

 Total points: 171/199

-- In the Grade Center, access the Create Calculated Column menu and select Total Column.
+- In the Grade Center, open the Create Calculated Column menu and select Total Column.

 - On the Create Total Column page, type a brief name and an optional description.
 The name becomes the column name in the Grade Center and on students' My Grades pages.
 If the name is too long to display clearly in the Grade Center, add a shorter name in the Grade Center Name box.
 Only the first 14-15 characters appear in the column heading in the Grade Center grid.